ChiemezieSamson/restCountries/README.md

 > [!Note]
 > Add more features like:
-> interesting places to visit around the glob, Images of each counries capital and some cities
+> Interesting places to visit around the glob.
+> Images of each country capital and some of their cities
 > Allowing users to share some of the countries information on social media.
 > Saving or downloading countries image